 Opportunities to Meditate on the Boundless Qualities (Four Immeasurables)

-If you’re ready to get to practicing these qualities, join us at the upcoming Four Immeasurables Retreat with Lama Tsomo or enjoy these guided mediations.
+If you’re ready to get to practicing these qualities, enjoy these guided mediations.

 David Bohm (1917-1992) David Joseph Bohm FRS was an American scientist who has been described as one of the most significant theoretical physicists of the 20th century and who contributed unorthodox ideas to quantum theory, neuropsychology and the philosophy of mind.
 See: David Bohm, “Hidden Variables and the Implicate Order,” in Quantum Implications, ed.
 Basil J. Hiley and F. David Peat (London: Routledge & Kegan Paul, 1987), p.
 40.